echo-air-model/echo-air-model.github.io/docs/code_details/health_impact_calcs.md

    * `shape_out`: a filepath string for shapefiles
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
+   * `dpm`: A Boolean indicating whether or not DPM should be visualized
 2. Outputs
    * `hia_summary`: a summary dataframe containing population, excess mortality, and excess mortality rate per demographic group
 3. Methodology: